-Fauci ‘not convinced’ Covid-19 developed naturally
+Fauci 'not convinced' COVID-19 developed naturally

 Fauci said at the fact-checking event that Paul had been "conflating… in a way that’s almost irresponsible" collaborative research into Sars-Cov-1, which emerged in China in the early 2000s, with Chinese scientists.

-Trump administration officials and Republicans on the Hill have long argued there is a high chance Covid-19 was the result of a lab leak.
+Trump administration officials and Republicans on the Hill have long argued there is a high chance COVID-19 was the result of a lab leak.
 The World Health Organization (WHO) declared the lab leak theory "extremely unlikely" last week, but even Dr. Tedros Adhanom Ghebreyesus, WHO chief, has said the research team’s assessment on whether the virus entered the human population following a laboratory incident was not "extensive enough" and requires further investigation.

 The White House has not yet said whether it’s seen evidence to disprove the lab leak theory, but has joined calls for an independent investigation.